White Oak (Quercus alba)

 Family: Fagaceae (Beech)

-Characteristics: The 4-9 inch long leaves are dark green to blue-green and have rounded margins and lobes.
+Characteristics: The 4-inch to 9-inch long leaves are dark green to blue-green and have rounded margins and lobes.
 In the fall, leaves turn a russet-red.
 This tree produces insignificant yellow-green flowers that appear as catkins.
 Acorns are 1 inch long, rich brown, and are a quarter of the way covered by warty-scaled caps.
 Bark is gray-brown and has thick overlapping plates that often chip off.
 This tree has a pyramidal shape when young and becomes oval-rounded to rounded with age, developing long, horizontally spreading branches.
 It grows 50-80 feet high and wide.

 Foliage: Deciduous (leaves lost seasonally)